 “Labour Party members of the campaign groups at the meeting were very clear that they want the Labour Party to support the NHS Reinstatement Bill.

 Just opposing the government’s underfunding of the NHS is not going to save the NHS from the government’s drive to run it into the ground.
 This is being done in order to clear the way for its replacement by an American-style private health insurance system.

 Where is the effective Parliamentary opposition to this process, and to the waste of public money from marketisation and privatisation of the NHS?”

 Protest at NHS market bureaucrats’ public meeting on hospital cuts business case

 At 1.30pm on Wednesday 20th January, at the public meeting of Hudderfield and Calderdale Clinical Commissioning Groups at Briar Court Hotel, Halifax Road, Birchencliffe HD3, Calderdale and Kirklees 999 Call for the NHS, along with many other NHS support groups and members of the public, will be protesting against the plans to close Huddersfield Royal Infimary, shrink our 2 District General Hospitals into 1 (split between Huddersfield and Halifax) , and sell off the site of HRI to developers.
 We shall also be sending in questions.

-You can find all the National Health Activists Network Testimonies on the Destruction of the NHS here, on the 999 Call for the NHS website.
+You can download all the National Health Activists Network Testimonies on the Destruction of the NHS here: TESTIMONY 999 WEBSITE COPY